refinedev/refine/documentation/docs/api-references/providers/live-provider.md

 ### Hooks

-`onLiveEvent` passed to hooks runs when `liveMode` is `controlled`.
+`onLiveEvent` passed to hooks runs when `liveMode` is not `off`.
 It is run with the event for related channel.

 ```tsx
 const { data } = useList({